-The time has come to re-think this approach and ensure that job creation is considered equally alongside the housing allocations.
-The Oxfordshire Plan 2050 should be much more ambitious about the level of job creation in these county towns.
+The time has come to re-think this approach and ensure that job creation is considered equally alongside truly affordable housing allocations.
+The Oxfordshire Plan 2050 should be much more ambitious about the level of job creation in these County towns.